Advice

 How and where you will charge an EV can affect your choice of car

-Alongside all the considerations of the car, you need to think about how you’ll charge it.
+Alongside all the considerations of the car, you need to think about how and where you’ll charge it.

 If you don’t have off-street parking, think about where and how you’ll charge your car.
 On-street devices are soaring in number, meaning you may be able to use a kerbside device near your home.
 If not, you’ll want to be confident that you have sufficient access to other public charging.
 This can become complicated and expensive, so if you’re in this position, it might be that an EV isn’t the right choice for you yet.